Vallo Allingu

-Vallo Allingu (born 11 January 1978 in Jõgeva, Estonia) is a retired Estonian professional basketballer who last played for Tartu Ülikool/Rock at the center position.
+Vallo Allingu (born 11 January 1978 in Jõgeva) is a retired Estonian professional basketballer who last played for Tartu Ülikool/Rock at the center position.
 Allingu started his senior club career with Korvpalli Meistriliiga teams like "Puuviljaparadiis" and KK Rakvere.
 In 2002 he joined with Tartu Ülikool/Rock and won the Estonian Championship titles in 2004, 2007, 2008 and 2010.
 Vallo Allingu was a member of the Estonia national basketball team.
 He made his national team debut in 2001 against Latvia national basketball team.